jirilebl/ra/README.md

   graphics.
 You need xfig to edit these, then export to "Combined PDF/LaTeX (both parts)"

+Slides:

+* Some slides are in the slides/ directory.
+Not a complete set (yet?).

 Work in progress stuff:

 * wip/realanal3.tex is an unfinished set of topics possibly to just add to Volume II
 * similarly wip/extras.tex and wip/stieltjes.tex

 On the scripts: